Evert-R/milestone-three/README.md

 - Main page
   - Provides all the visitors with information about the running or ended contest
 - Register
-  - Enables all the visitors to register as an active user
+  - Enables all the visitors to register as an active user along with these details:
+    -   user name
+    -   password
+    -   email address
+    -   user role
+    -   profile pic (Standard will be used when none is provided)
+    -   country
+    -   city
+    -   website (optional)
+    -   mailing list subscription (yes/no)
 - Log-in
   - Enables all registered users to log in to their account
 - Log-out